charan300804/EDU-BLOCK/README.md

 *   **Genkit AI Backend**: This is a separate service that handles the AI-powered features, like the "Career Advisor."
 It runs independently and responds to requests from the frontend.

 Because of this structure, you will need to run **two separate commands in two separate terminals** to start both the frontend and the AI backend.

 ---

+## Application Workflow and User Roles

+EduChain is a role-based system designed for the secure creation, management, and verification of educational certificates.
+Here’s how the application flows and what each role can do.

+### General Workflow

+1.  **Login/Registration**: The application starts at the login page.
+Users select their specific role (Student, Principal, Employer, or Admin) from the tabs to log in.
+Employers have a unique ability to register for a new account directly from the login page.
+2.  **Authentication**: The system uses Firebase Authentication to manage user accounts.
+Upon successful login, the application identifies the user's role and directs them to their personalized dashboard.
+3.  **Certificate Lifecycle**:
+    *   **Issuance**: Principals issue certificates to students.
+    *   **Viewing**: Students view their issued certificates.
+    *   **Verification**: Employers verify the authenticity of a certificate.
+    *   **Oversight**: Admins oversee the entire system.

+---

+### Role-Specific Workflows

+#### 1. Admin

+The Admin role has the highest level of oversight and is responsible for managing the educational institutions that use the platform.

+*   **Login**: The Admin logs in using their credentials on the "Admin" tab.
+*   **Dashboard**: The Admin dashboard's primary function is to manage **Principals**.
+    *   **Create Principal**: An Admin can create a new Principal account by providing their name, email, school name, and a temporary password.
+This allows a new school/institution to join the platform.
+    *   **Manage Principals**: The Admin can view a list of all existing Principals.
+From this list, they can **revoke** a Principal's access (making them inactive) or **reinstate** it.
+    *   **Audit Logs**: The Admin can navigate to the **Audit Logs** page to view a system-wide, read-only log of important actions, such as when certificates are issued or verified.
+This is crucial for security and compliance.

+#### 2. Principal

+The Principal represents an educational institution and is responsible for managing students and issuing certificates.

+*   **Login**: The Principal logs in using the credentials created for them by an Admin.
+*   **Dashboard**: The Principal dashboard is organized into three main functions:
+    *   **Create Student**: The Principal can create new student accounts by providing a name, email, and password.
+This allows students to log in and view their certificates.
+    *   **Manage Students**: The Principal can view a list of all students associated with their institution and can delete student accounts if needed.
+    *   **Issue Certificate**: This is a core function.
+The Principal selects a student from a dropdown list, enters the title of the certificate (e.g., "B.Tech Computer Science"), and issues it.
+This action creates a new, secure certificate record in the Firestore database, linked to both the student and the principal.

+#### 3. Student

+The Student is the recipient of the certificates.
+Their workflow is focused on viewing their achievements and seeking guidance.

+*   **Login**: The Student logs in using the credentials created for them by their Principal.
+*   **Dashboard**:
+    *   **My Certificates**: The main dashboard displays a list of all certificates that have been issued to the student.
+Each certificate card shows the title, issuing date, and a unique hash for verification.
+From here, the student can:
+        *   **Show QR Code**: Displays the unique certificate ID, which can be shared with an employer for verification.
+        *   **Download**: A placeholder to simulate downloading a PDF of the certificate.
+    *   **Career Guidance**: Students can navigate to this page to use the **AI Career Advisor**.
+They select one of their earned certificates, and the AI provides personalized suggestions for relevant job titles and future learning paths.

+#### 4. Employer

+The Employer's role is to verify the authenticity of certificates presented by potential job candidates.

+*   **Registration & Login**: Employers can register for a new account directly from the main page.
+After registering, they can log in via the "Employer" tab.
+*   **Dashboard**: The Employer dashboard is focused on a single task: verification.
+    *   **Manual Verification**: The employer can enter a unique **Certificate ID** (provided by a student) into a search bar and click "Verify."
+This queries the database to confirm the certificate's details and validity.
+    *   **QR Code Scanning**: The employer can click "Scan QR Code" to activate their device's camera.
+They can then scan a QR code presented by a student to automatically perform the verification.
+    *   **Verification Result**: After verification, the employer is taken to a results page that clearly states if the certificate is **Valid**, **Tampered**, or **Not Found**, and displays the authentic certificate details if it is valid.

+---